International Day of Persons with Disabilities: 3 December 2019

 First proclaimed in 1992 by the United Nations General Assembly resolution 47/3, the day aims to promote an understanding of disability issues and mobilise support for the dignity, rights and well-being of persons with disabilities.

-The International Communication Project (ICP) is marking the day because it advocates for people with communication disorders, seeks to raise the profile of communication disabilities and seeks to have them recognized accordingly.
+The International Communication Project (ICP) marks the day because it advocates for people with communication disability, seeks to raise the profile of communication disability, and seeks to have them recognised accordingly.

 What is disability?

 The World Health Organization (WHO) recognises disability as a global public health issue, a human rights issue and a development priority.
 WHO recognises ‘disability’ as “an umbrella term for impairments, activity limitations and participation restrictions, denoting the negative aspects of the interaction between an individual (with a health condition) and that individual’s contextual (environmental and personal) factors.
 Disability is neither simply a biological nor a social phenomenon.”
 (WHO Global Disability Action Plan 2014–2021.)

 Although communication is a basic human right, communication difficulties and disorders are not recognised as a disability in many parts of the world.
 The ICP joins organisations from around the world advocating for people with communication disorders and raising the profile of communication disabilities.

 Approximately one billion people globally experience disability.
 However, people with communication disabilities are probably not included in that total, even though they encounter significant difficulties in their daily lives.